 How did Biffy Clyro get their name?

-Get the stories behind the band's strange moniker, and find out why there are so many of them.
+Get the stories behind the band's strange moniker... and find out why there are so many different tales.

 Biffy Clyro have experimented with many sounds and genres since they first formed in 1995.

 The Scottish trio - who consist of frontman Simon Neil and twin brothers James and Ben Johnston - have gone on to release seven studio albums, gaining legions of fans who shout "Mon the Biff" whenever they get the chance.

 But what is the story behind the band's name?

 One theory is that it's all about football.